American International School, Abu Dhabi: Curriculum

 The school in offers an American high school diploma program and the International Baccalaureate program.
 Students in Kindergarten to grade 5 follow the U.S. Curriculum within the IB Primary Years Program (IB-PYP).
 In grades 6–9, students continue to follow the American curriculum.
 High school students can choose between the U.S. High School Diploma, or the IB Diploma Program.
-In secondary, student work is graded using Standard Based Grading (SBG).
+Students interested in participating in AISA's IB Diploma Program (IBDP) will have take entrance exams in english, math, and science.
+AISA as Abu Dhabi's first IBDP school offers unique subjects that are often not found in other schools in the city, such as IB Global Politics.

 Arabic and Islamic subjects are maintained by the UAE Ministry of Education, and secondary science subjects follow the Next Generation Science Standards (NGSS).

 Activities

 AISA is a member of two leagues, the local UAE league that is composed of international schools in the country, called Emirates Athletics Conference (EAC), and the international league that is participated by the schools from all over the MENA region which is the OASIS Activities Conference (OAC).
-Among the sports offered at AISA are basketball, volleyball, badminton, soccer, swimming, and track and field.
+Among the sports offered at AISA are basketball, volleyball, badminton, soccer, swimming, cross country and track and field.
 Other sports such as softball and handball are only played during P.E., but not after school or in a league.

+AISA Clubs

+Apart from sports, AISA also offers a wide variety of activities, such as Model United Nations, the schools biggest club, currently.
+AISA also offers artistic options for its students, with a Band club, as well as stage performances for both primary students, who are performing Aladdin Jr. The Musical in 2025, as well as secondary students who are performing Matilda Jr. The Musical in 2025.